ATTEST | THE CENTRIFUGE DUET, BOOK II

 An erotic, psychological thriller filled with intrigue, deception, and revenge, Attest will leave you thoroughly disturbed and barely holding onto a fading hope that the good guys might win in the end.

-Devour the thrilling conclusion to the Centrifuge Duet for free with your Kindle Unlimited subscription.
+Devour the thrilling conclusion to the Centrifuge Duet today.

 BECOME AN INSIDER TODAY!